eslint/eslint/docs/rules/no-constant-condition.md

+# no-constant-condition

-# disallow constant expressions in conditions (no-constant-condition)
+Disallows constant expressions in conditions.

 A constant expression (for example, a literal) as a test condition might be a typo or development trigger for a specific behavior.
 For example, the following code looks as if it is not ready for production.